MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/NSTKProjectcostwithitemrequirements.md

 Item requirements are automatically posted when a purchase order packing slip is posted and the parameter **Item consumption** is set to **Yes.** Otherwise, the system shows the message **Do you want to consume the material**.
 If **Item consumption** is set to **No**, you can post the item requirements manually as well.
 Regardless of how an item requirement is posted, manually or automatically, the Project cost is generated.

-When a **purchase order invoice** is posted, if there is any change in unit price or a discount, then the project cost is updated during the vendor invoice posting process and the project subledger details are updated accordingly.
+When a **purchase order invoice** is posted, if there's any change in unit price or a discount, then the project cost is updated during the vendor invoice posting process and the project subledger details are updated accordingly.

 ## Example scenario

 The following example shows the **Purchase order** and **Project transactions** for the **Non-stocked** or **Service** items.
 The purchase order is created with **Net amount** USD 2,000.00.
-There is a change in vendor invoice **unit price** USD 2,500.00.
+There's a change in vendor invoice **unit price** USD 2,500.00.

 ![Screenshot of purchase order](media/NSTKWithIRPurchaseorder.png)